flatpressblog/flatpress/docs/FlatPress_APCu_Cache_Overview.md

 - mtime + size of the entry file.
 - Any update to the entry file automatically switches the key.

+**TTL / retention:**

+- BlogDB-level cache: controlled via env `FP_APCU_ENTRY_TTL` (seconds), default 600.
+- Entry-level cache: stored with a fixed 600s TTL.
+- As with other signature-based caches, the key changes with `mtime/size`; TTL mainly limits
+  how long older versions remain in APCu.

 **Impact:**
 High.
 This is the primary hot cache for the entry stream and single entry view.